aws/aws-lambda-dotnet/Docs/lambda-annotations-design.md

 The Lambda Annotation design is a new programming model for writing .NET Lambda function.
 At a high level the new programming model allows for idiomatic .NET coding patterns and uses [C# source generator](https://docs.microsoft.com/en-us/dotnet/csharp/roslyn-sdk/source-generators-overview) technology to bridge the gap between the Lambda programming model to the more idiomatic programming model.

 The current experience for building .NET Lambda functions falls into 2 categories.
 One is to use the basic Lambda experience that is common for all Lambda Languages.
-The second approach which is applicable only for REST APIs is to use the ASP.NET Core framework.
+The second approach which is applicable only for REST APIs is to use the ASP .NET Core framework.

 ### Basic Lambda experience